willkessler/jupytergraffiti/README.md

 ![click_anywhere_to_begin_recording](./images/click_anywhere_to_begin_recording.png)

-The system will now show you a a timer indicating how long your recording has been going for (and some hints on how to finish recording):
+The system will now show you a timer indicating how long your recording has been going for (and some hints on how to finish recording):

 ![recording_timer](./images/recording_timer.png)